Cybersecurity Analyst I

 - Security and Architecture Tool Sets

 The ideal learner for this pathway already works in IT and is skilled in the basics of hardware, software and networking.
-Upon completion of the pathway, learners will be able to:

 Cybersecurity Skills Are In Demand

 Reskill and upskill to satisfy a demand for cybersecurity experts from within your own workforce.
 The competition for hiring skilled cybersecurity analysts is growing.
-Job postings for workers with these skills will grow by nearly 30 percent over the next 10 years.
+Job postings for workers with these skills is predicted to grow by nearly 30 percent over the next 10 years.
 The growth is far from limited to the tech sector, as 90 percent of IT skills and jobs are concentrated in 10 non-tech industries.

 Subject Matter Experts